 For instance, you may display what may appear to be drunken behaviour, incoherence, loss of concentration, heightened friendliness, and you may have no filter and be frankly honest and open.

 You may also experience impaired reflexes, loss of memory, confusion, mood swings, as well as physical symptoms like slowed breathing, loss of appetite and Intestinal problems.

-If you have been taking high doses of benzo and stop suddenly, you may suffer potentially hazardous side effects such as hallucinations and convulsions.
+If you have been taking high doses and stop suddenly, you may suffer potentially hazardous side effects such as hallucinations and convulsions.
 There is also the possibility in extreme cases, especially when combined with opioids or alcohol, you may suffer an overdose, possibly leading to a coma and even death.

 How does benzodiazepine treatment work?

 If you no longer wish to endure the hardship of benzodiazepines addiction and are ready to quit, you will have to prepare yourself for withdrawal.
 There is no question it can be a difficult, unpleasant process, which is partly why so many people are reluctant to take that step.
 They would rather continue their so-called treatment and keep taking prescription benzos, despite the fact they may have reached the point of abusing the drug.
 However, many are afraid to stop taking benzodiazepines, in fear of undergoing withdrawal.
 It is perfectly understandable, but, with the proper support and assistance, from family friends, doctors and counsellors, you can make it through.

 When stopping taking drugs, you may suffer a wide range of withdrawal symptoms, both physically and psychologically.
 These may include heightened anxiety, which is ironic as many people take benzos to treat anxiety in the first place.
 Some experience panic attacks, perspiration, heart palpitations, tremors, muscle pains and headaches.
 You may become irritable, have trouble concentrating or sleeping and may lose weight.